maxxestes/ValGame/README.md

 Full Ascent map to scale
 Interactable/distructable doors and switches similar to Ascent
 Sage wall ability with exact same properties as Valorant except for free rotation (has 90 degree) and lower health while forming.
+Jett smoke with homing when held and free fall when not functionality.